Consular Legalization (in lieu of Apostille) by Foreign Embassies/Consulates in Canada

 Apostille in Canada is a wrong term because Canada did not approve the Hague Convention of 1961.

-After the document is notarized in the province and authenticated at DFAIT (please see "DFAIT authentication" and "DFAIT Requirements" links), the document can be legalized at a foreign Embassy/Consulate in Canada.
-Canada Legalization Services has been working with many foreign Embassies/Consulates for years, and due to accumulated knowledge of their specific requirements, we can efficiently assist you with the legalization of your documents.
+After the document is notarized in the province and authenticated at Global Affairs of Canada (please see "DFAIT authentication" and "DFAIT Requirements" links), the document can be legalized at a foreign Embassy/Consulate in Canada.
+Canada Legalization Services© has been working with many foreign Embassies/Consulates for years, and due to accumulated knowledge of their specific requirements, we can efficiently assist you with the legalization of your documents.

-Canada Legalization Services has long-standing working relations with foreign embassies in Canada
+Canada Legalization Services© has long-standing working relations with foreign embassies in Canada and USA.

 Please note that foreign Embassies/Consulates often require that the documents consisting of more than one page must be properly sealed and bound by Notary Public or Lawyer and/or certified translator.
 This requirement is to do with fraud prevention or usual practices among their domestic notaries.
 This frequently creates a confusion as in Canada the common practice is to attach the documents together with a stapled paper corner or grommet (metal or plastic eyelet or ring).
 As a minimum, foreign Embassies/Consulates can accept the grommets but in certain cases they prefer a special ribbon and seal.
 Also, laminated documents are not accepted for legalization.
 Please contact us for further clarification.

 For us to proceed with your consular legalization request, we will need the following:

 Notarized document authenticated at DFAIT - please note that we can provide DFAIT authentication service as well or you may submit the document already authenticated at DFAIT.

 Sometimes, we may need to temporarily have the original document - this will be returned to you after services have been completed.
 Please contact us in advance to finalize if the original would actually be needed